 Videos: If your surgery will involve the creation of an ileostomy, there are some special instructions that need to be followed after surgery.
 Prior to surgery, please watch these five short videos.

-At Dartmouth-Hitchcock: The Ostomy Support Group is open to anyone who has, or will have an ostomy.
+At Dartmouth Hitchcock Medical Center: The Ostomy Support Group is open to anyone who has, or will have an ostomy.
 It is also open to their significant other or anyone who cares for an individual with an ostomy.

 It takes place on the third Wednesday of each month at 4:30 pm.
 Please call 603-650-8113 for more information.